-March is a great time to visit the Windy City.
+March is a great time to visit the Windy City, well ahead of the summer crowds and festival season.
 With winter chills starting to subside, it is the time when locals stop hibernating and start venturing out again.

 Aside from the weather, what else motivates most people to pack their social calendars again is the coming of St. Patrick's Day.
 While the holiday falls on March 17th, it is celebrated in Chicago for approximately two weeks, beginning with the famous dyeing of the Chicago River to - what else - emerald green each year.

 With two parades, the Downtown St. Patrick’s Day Parade and South Side St. Patrick’s Day Parade, the celebration of patron saint of Ireland is incredibly popular, so you should be aware that it can result in inflated hotel, airfare, and area prices, as well as major crowding all over the city, and especially downtown.